-Table 14.
+Table 16.
 BIOS Overview Page (continued)

-Options Description BIOS Version - The version of the BIOS installed on the computer.
-Service tag - The unique 7 digit hexadecimal identification number for the computer.
-Asset tag Manufacture Date - The date for when the unit was manufactured.
-Ownership Date - The date for when the unit's ownership was transferred to the end user.
-Express Service Code - An alternative to Service Tag, 11-digit numerical identification number for the computer.
-Ownership Tag Signed Firmware Update - This helps to verify that only Dell Signed and released BIOS can be installed on the computer.
+Options Description Signed Firmware Update - This helps to verify that only Dell Signed and released BIOS can be installed on the computer.
 Processor The Processor field provides information related to the CPU on the computer: Processor Type - This field mentions the CPU model and generation information.
 Maximum Clock Speed - This field mentions the maximum clock speed that the CPU is capable of reaching.
 Minimum Clock Speed - This field mentions the minimum clock speed that the CPU is capable of reaching.
 Current Clock Speed - This field mentions the clock speed that the CPU is running at currently.
 Core Count - This field gives the count of the physical cores on the CPU.
 Processor ID Processor L3 Cache - This field shows the amount of cache storage available on the CPU.
 Microcode Version Intel Hyper-Threading Capable - This field helps identify if the CPU is capable of Hyper-Threading.
+64-bit Technology - This field helps identify the CPU architecture.
 Memory The Memory field provides information related to the memory on the computer: Memory Installed - This field gives the amount of memory installed on the computer.
 Memory Available - This field gives the amount of memory available for use on the computer.
 Memory Speed - This field mentions the speed at which the memory runs on the computer.
 Memory Channel Mode - This field helps us identify if the computer has Dual-Channel memory utilization capability.
 DIMM_SLOT 1 - This field shows the capacity of the memory installed in the first DIMM slot.
 DIMM_SLOT 2 - This field shows the capacity of the memory installed in the second DIMM slot.
-Devices The Devices field provides information related to the memory on the computer: • Panel Type - This field mentions the type of display panel used on the computer.
+Devices The Devices field provides information related to the memory on the computer: Panel Type - This field mentions the type of display panel used on the computer.
+Video controller - This field mentions the type of video controller used on the computer.
+Video Memory - This field gives the capacity of the video memory available for use on the computer.
+Wi-Fi Device - This field mentions the type of wireless device available for use on the computer.
+Native Resolution - This field mentions the native video resolution supported on the computer.
+Video BIOS Version - The version of the BIOS installed on the computer.
+Audio Controller - This field mentions the type of audio controller used on the computer.

-Table 14.
+Table 16.
 BIOS Overview Page (continued)